clairewright-217/PyBer_Analysis/README.md

 ![Ridesharing_Summary_df_Image](analysis/Ridesharing_Summary_df.png)

-Urban cities had **13x** as many rides on ride sharing apps versus rural areas, and **2.6x** as many as suburban areas.
+Urban cities had **13x** as many rides on ride the sharing app versus rural areas, and **2.6x** as many as suburban areas.
 Urban cities also had over **30x** the number of drivers for ride sharing and collected over **9x** the money in total fares than rural areas.
-Suburban areas fell in between rural and urban areas for total number of drivers and total fares collected on ride sharing apps, with over **6x** the number of drivers and **4.5** the total fares of rural areas, but just **1/5** and **1/2** the number of total drivers and total fares compared to urban areas, respectively.
+Suburban areas fell in between rural and urban areas for total number of drivers and total fares collected on the ride sharing app, with over **6x** the number of drivers and **4.5** the total fares of rural areas, but just **1/5** and **1/2** the number of total drivers and total fares compared to urban areas, respectively.

  The average fare per ride was $10 more in rural areas than urban areas, and the average fare collected by the driver was **3.3x** higher in rural areas than urban areas.